 This is a basic tutorial about Apple Final Cut Pro, professional video editing software.
 However, if video editing is new to you, consider Wondershare Filmora for Mac.
 This is a powerful but easy-to-use tool for users just starting out.
 Download the free trial version below.

-As one of the most popular professional video editing software, Final Cut Pro is an easy to use software that can enable to full customize your videos by flipping, rotating and doing all sorts of editing tasks.
+As one of the most popular professional video editing software, Final Cut Pro is an easy-to-use software that can enable you to fully customize your videos by flipping, rotating and doing all sorts of editing tasks.
 Follow the below simple steps to flip, crop, resize or move clips.

 Step 1: Select a Clip on the Timeline

-The timeline is at the bottom portion of the Final cut Pro.
-After adding clips to the timeline, you can add tittles and texts as well to these clips before integrating them to your videos.
+The timeline is at the bottom portion of the Final Cut Pro.
+After adding clips to the timeline, you can add tittles and texts as well to these clips before integrating them into your videos.